oluwakeye-john/personal/README.md

+# 💻Oluwakeye John

-### 💻 I'm a dev, stuck in an infinite loop ➰ of building products.
+### A dev, stuck in an infinite loop ➰ of building products 🏆.

-Hey there, I am a Web and Mobile App Developer who loves building fast, intuitive and performance-driven applications.
+Hey there, I am a Web ➕ Mobile App Developer who loves building fast, intuitive and performance-driven applications.

 I love learning new skills and teaming with fellow developers to build amazing stuff.